psyonicinc/ability-hand-api/python/README.md

 `sudo chmod a+rw /dev/ttyUSB*`

+To avoid having to issue the above command every time you can issue:

+`sudo usermod -aG dialout $USER`

+And restart your computer.

+### Charging The Battery

 You can charge the Lipo battery by plugging the provided USB-C charger to the ABILITY HAND POWER SWITCH.
 You can leave everything connected but you cannot operate the Ability Hand while it is charging.